 According to reports, the global B2B eCommerce market value was $6,883.47 billion in 2021.
 This market size is predicted to grow at a compound annual growth rate of 19.7% between 2022 to 2030.

-However, with more B2B businesses setting foot in eCommerce, it is challenging to gain an edge.
-Reports state that 87% of B2B buyers can pay more to brands with impressive eCommerce portals.
+However, with more B2B businesses setting foot in eCommerce, it's challenging to get ahead.
+Reports state that 87% of B2B buyers will spend more on brands with impressive eCommerce portals.

 This guide will walk you through all the crucial things about B2B eCommerce you need to know in 2023 and beyond.